 Most people with eating disorders will have medicines prescribed.
 These medicines are not a cure, but they can be important in helping you avoid disordered eating behaviors.
 Many people with eating disorders also have associated psychiatric problems, including

-substance abuse.
+.
 Medicines may also help reduce symptoms of these disorders and, as a result, eliminate triggers that lead to disordered eating.
 Learning to take medicine each day is often itself a major lifestyle change.

 Troop NA, Holbrey A, et al.